-This property comprises the industrial area across from Frenchtown Elementary School that has been under construction, or Block 3, Lot 1 and Block 10, Lot 1.
+This 6.84-acre property comprises the industrial area across from Frenchtown Elementary School that has been under construction, or Block 3, Lot 1 and Block 10, Lot 1.
 This site is considered a brownfield, which means it is a former industrial or commercial site where future use is affected by real or perceived environmental contamination.
+Brownfield remediation is the removal or sealing off of contaminants so that a site may be used again without health concerns.

 History & Contamination